 Every outdoor cook needs a great probe thermometer, but indoor cooks will appreciate this model too.
 The probe wires are thin enough to easily close a grill lid or an oven door on them without interruption, though the 3’ cords make oven usage difficult.
 I have found aftermarket cords that are much longer and also work well with the 733.

-I highly recommend this unit.
-It is a work horse—especially for its price point—and has been very dependable for me since I started testing it a couple of months ago.
+I have no issues with recommending this unit — especially at its price point.
+It has been very dependable since I started testing it a couple of months ago.
 I would love to see this model come in four or even six channels.
-To be fair, Maverick does have a 4-channel model available that works very well, but it is app-based and doesn’t come with a dedicated receiver.
+To be fair, Maverick does have a 4-channel model available that works very well.
 I will say the one question I ask myself when doing these reviews is: would I give this to a friend or family member as a gift and feel proud to do so?
-The answer for the Maverick ET-733 here is yes, I definitely would and already have.
+The answer for the Maverick ET-733 here is yes, I definitely would.